1coderookie/BSB-LPB-LAN_EN/docs/index.md

 Later on it should be possible to read out data, process it further (eg log and graphically) or even influence the control system and integrate the system into existing SmartHome systems.

 All this has now been implemented:
-With the help of an inbuilt adapter, an Arduino Mega 2560 and a LAN shield, a suitable heat generator can now be inexpensively integrated into the domestic network.
+With the help of an inbuilt adapter, an Arduino Due and a LAN shield, a suitable heat generator can now be inexpensively integrated into the domestic network.
 The controller of the heat generator must be equipped with a ["Boiler System Bus" (BSB)](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap02.html#21-bsb-and-lpb), a ["Local Process Bus" (LPB)](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap02.html#21-bsb-and-lpb) or a ["Point-to-Point Interface" (PPS)](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap02.html#22-pps).
 These are systems in which a SIEMENS controller is used (or, depending on the heater manufacturer, usually a branded OEM version).

 With the usage of the BSB-LPB-LAN adapter and the BSB-LAN software, various functions, values and parameters can now be easily monitored, logged and (if wanted) web-based controlled and changed.